bscotch/stitch/packages/vscode/README.md

 # Stitch for VSCode

-This extension provides language features for GameMaker Language (GML), among other helpers for GameMaker project development.
+Edit your [GameMaker](https://gamemaker.io/en) projects in VSCode!
+This extension provides Intellisense and other features for GameMaker projects.

 *Stitch and its logo are trademarks of [Butterscotch Shenanigans](https://www.bscotch.net) (a.k.a.
 "Bscotch").
 Stitch and Bscotch are unaffiliated with GameMaker.*

 ## 🐛 Project Status

 Stitch for VSCode is in active development.
 Expect bugs, missing features, and frequent breaking changes.
-If you find a bug, please [file an issue](https://github.com/bscotch/stitch/issues/new).
+To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).

+Stitch will be kept in "pre-release" status until it has [sufficient features and stability](https://github.com/bscotch/stitch/milestone/2) that we find ourselves extensively using it for our own projects.

-You're also welcome to make feature requests, but keep in mind that we're focusing our limited time on features that we need for our own projects.
+You're also welcome to report issues and make feature requests, but keep in mind that we're focusing our limited time on features that we need for our own projects.

 ## 💡 Features